Marion County Court Records

 Confidentiality in Family Cases

-While many family court records are publicly accessible, Ohio law imposes restrictions on certain sensitive documents.
-Financial disclosure affidavits, psychological evaluations, guardian ad litem reports, and records involving minor children may be subject to limited access.
+While many family court records are generally accessible to the public, Ohio law imposes restrictions on certain sensitive documents.
+Financial disclosure affidavits, psychological evaluations, guardian ad litem reports, and records involving minor children may have limited access.
 Domestic violence victim information is often redacted or restricted to protect safety.

 Juvenile Court Records